 As an author I am mesmerized to learn which sections of my book inspire readers the most.
 I am grateful for so much amazing positive feedback since the publication of ‘Girls Don’t Ride Motorbikes – A Spiritual Adventure Into Life’s Labyrinth’ in 2012.

-In a very touching testimonial the description of a phone conversation with my mom healed a reader’s strained relationship to her mom.
+In a very touching testimonial a reader shared that the description of a phone conversation with my mom healed her strained relationship to her mom.
 She told me that she never knew that if she would let her mom vent and not react immediately, the conversation could turn pleasant.
 In the past when her mom brought up criticism she reacted and created hurtful conflict instead of just listening and letting it go.
 The reader tried to follow my example of the conversation with my mom and she instantly experienced positive results, they were able to talk and their relationship healed.